 Missions, both at home and abroad, are at the heart of Northeastern Baptist College.
-Each year, the college provides students and faculty the opportunity to experience international and domestic missions first-hand.
+The college regularly provides students and faculty the opportunity to experience international and domestic missions first-hand.
 In addition, we seek to provide opportunities for educational trips.